The design for the campaign to promote an 8K experience to the European market with the TV drama film based on the Nobel.

-A poster and a key visual (KV) design
+1: A poster / Key Visual (KV) design

-I illustrated a figure rising from a fire—a symbol of the story.
+Illustrated figure rising from a fire; an essential part of the story.
 The smoke portrays the main character's reflections, and it morphs the character's face.
 The concept is a visualisation of "Inescapable thoughts".

-The title design has contrasting types of calligraphy and serif font to signify emotional insecurity and separation from reality.
+The title design has a mixture of hand-drawn calligraphy and serif font to signify emotional instability and separation from reality.

 Motion graphics clips illustrate captions with a branded visual element.
 The style focuses on the act of burning, and the tone of texture aligns with the KV.
 Burning animation progresses as it goes, and then it burns off.

-A promotional poster design for the 8K TV experience
+3: A promotional poster for the 8K TV experience

-An 8K-shaped window with luminous light reflections hints at a super-resolution screen.
-Images appear like a story that progresses clockwise from nature-places-human-sky, and some figures pop out as if alive.
+An 8K-shaped window with luminous light reflections hints at an ULTRA resolution screen.
+Images appear like a story that progresses clockwise from nature, places, human, sky, and some figures pop out as if alive.

 In addition to final deliverables, we supplied a template kit of the poster with layers and text.
 The marketing team could utilise the design into various format and purposes from print to digital marketing.